Our COVID-19 Rapid

 The Phase 3 prevention trial is being jointly conducted with the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH).

 Our COVID-19-related discovery efforts started in early 2020, when we produced hundreds of virus-neutralizing antibodies in our genetically-engineered mice and identified similarly-performing antibodies from human COVID-19 survivors.
-In mid-April, we moved the two most potent antibodies into cell production lines, in preparation for clinical study and large-scale availability.
+In mid-April, we moved the two most potent antibodies into cell production lines, in preparation for clinical study and large-scale availability, and clinical trials begain in June.

 Results from investigating one of our existing medicines for COVID-19